Account Settings allows you to view and edit your global LastPass Settings and Preferences.

-Email: View or change the email address used to access your LastPass account.
+Account Email: View or change the email address used to access your LastPass account.
 To change the email address, replace the old email address with the new one and click ‘Update’ to save the changes.
 Use Send Test Email to validate your email.

 Time Zone: Indicate your time zone from the dropdown menu relative to GMT.

 Click Show Advanced Settings, to view more settings:

 Password Alerts: When enabled, LastPass will alert you when you are logging into a website where you have a weak or duplicate password.
 Disable this option to remove these alerts.

 Re-prompt for Master Password: Choose which actions will be protected by your Master Password.